How Much Does a Notary Cost?

 You may be able to get documents notarized for free in several places:

-- Your bank or credit union — many financial institutions offer free notary services to account holders
+- Your bank or credit union — many financial institutions offer free notary services to account holders (Bank of America confirms this at all financial centers; most major banks offer it to customers, though policies vary by branch)

 - Your employer — large companies and law firms often have notaries on staff